ZooFarming/zoo-keeper-docs/pages/products.en.md

 ![](/phase2/staking_safari.png)

 Safari pools are staking pools where the rewards received are chosen by the community.
-This was planned from the very start and is possible becuase 3% of the minted $ZOO tokens as shown in the [Tokenomics FAQ Section](/faq#tokenomics) are set aside to buy the communities wanToken they voted for.
+This was planned from the very start and is possible because 3% of the minted $ZOO tokens as shown in the [Tokenomics FAQ Section](/faq#tokenomics) are set aside to buy the communities wanToken they voted for.

 ## Crafting (coming soon phase II)